Priya9539/DSA-Practice/README.md

 💻 Data Structures and Algorithms Practice

-Welcome to my Data Structures and Algorithms practice repository.

-This repository contains solutions to coding problems that I solve regularly to improve my problem-solving skills and strengthen my understanding of core computer science concepts.
+This repository contains my solutions to various Data Structures and Algorithms problems solved as part of my continuous learning and interview preparation.

+I use this space to improve logical thinking, understand problem-solving patterns, and write optimized Python solutions.

-🚀 About This Repository
+🚀 Repository Highlights

-- Language Used: Python
+- Language: Python
-- Focus: Clean code, optimized solutions, and clear logic
-- Goal: Build strong foundations for technical interviews and placements

-Each solution includes:
-- Brief problem reference
-- Approach explanation
-- Time Complexity
-- Space Complexity

-📂 Folder Structure
+- Focused on clean and readable code
+- Includes time and space complexity analysis

-Problems are organized topic-wise for better clarity:
+- Organized topic-wise for better structure

+📂 Topics Covered

 - Arrays
 - Strings
 - Linked List
 - Recursion
 - Trees
 - Graphs

-More topics will be added as I continue learning.
+More topics will be added as I progress.

+📌 What You Will Find in Each Solution

+Each problem file includes:

+- Problem reference
+- Brief explanation of the approach
+- Time Complexity
+- Space Complexity
+- Well-structured Python implementation

-📈 Learning Approach
+📈 Learning Philosophy

-I focus on:
+Rather than memorizing solutions, I focus on:

-- Understanding patterns instead of memorizing solutions
+- Understanding patterns
+- Improving optimization skills
-- Writing readable and structured code
+- Writing structured and maintainable code
-- Improving optimization techniques
 - Practicing consistently

-🎯 Objective
+🎯 Purpose

-To continuously improve problem-solving ability and prepare effectively for coding interviews.
+To strengthen core computer science fundamentals and prepare effectively for technical interviews and coding assessments.

-Consistency and discipline matter more than speed.
-This repository reflects my ongoing learning journey.
+Continuous improvement is the goal.